GNOME/gtk/docs/reference/gtk/input-handling.md

 input device is represented by a #GdkDevice object.

-To simplify dealing with the variability between these input devices, GTK has a concept of master and slave devices.
-The concrete physical devices that have many different characteristics (mice may have 2 or 3 or 8 buttons, keyboards have different layouts and may or may not have a separate number block, etc) are represented as slave devices.
-Each slave device is associated with a virtual master device.
-Master devices always come in pointer/keyboard pairs - you can think of such a pair as a 'seat'.
+To simplify dealing with the variability between these input devices, GTK has a concept of logical and physical devices.
+The concrete physical devices that have many different characteristics (mice may have 2 or 3 or 8 buttons, keyboards have different layouts and may or may not have a separate number block, etc) are represented as physical devices.
+Each physical device is associated with a virtual logical device.
+Logical devices always come in pointer/keyboard pairs - you can think of such a pair as a 'seat'.

-GTK widgets generally deal with the master devices, and thus can be used with any pointing device or keyboard.
+GTK widgets generally deal with the logical devices, and thus can be used with any pointing device or keyboard.

 When a user interacts with an input device (e.g. moves a mouse or presses